Craigharrison79/MS3-Recipes/README.md

 ## Cloning the Project

-When you finish log into Github, navigate to the repository page, and select MS3-recipes.
+When you finish logging into Github, navigate to the repository page, and select MS3-recipes.
 Above the file list, click on the Code button next to the Gitpod button (green button).
 Copy the URL.
 Open your terminal.
 Change the working directory to the location where you want the cloned directory.
 Paste the URL after you have type git clone. eg $ git clone https://github.com/Username/repository-name Press enter and this will create a local clone.

 Or

 ## Download zip files

 Create a repository in GitHub.
-Unzip the folder
-Upload the files into your workspace
-You can read more about this in the link below.
+Unzip the folder Upload the files into your workspace You can read more about this in the link below.

 More information on cloning repository:
 [Github Information](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)